July 28, 2021

 These regulations were recently extended until June 30, 2021, at which time landlords might begin collecting current rent, back rent, and initiate rent-based eviction proceedings.
 However, a federal judge has since declared that the CDC exceeded its authority and overturned the present eviction moratorium.
 This unprecedented situation has left many landlords wondering whether they can begin sending payment demand and eviction notices in the Commonwealth without incurring criminal penalties.
 As the situation remains fluid, it’s important to discuss your case with a dedicated Virginia eviction guidance lawyer at McClanahan Powers, PLLC, before sending overdue rent and eviction demands.

 Eviction orders require former tenants to leave the rental property following lease termination.
 As such, landlords cannot begin eviction proceedings before either terminating the lease for cause, such as nonpayment of rent or allowing the lease to expire.
-Generally, the Virginia Residential Landlord and Tenant Act governs evictions.
+Generally, the Virginia Residential Landlord and Tenant Act govern evictions.
 The landlord’s rights and notice requirements depend on the eviction reason and lease terms.
-Consider the following common reasons for filing eviction proceedings in Virginia:
+Consider the following common reasons for Virginia Eviction Laws that can be applied for filing eviction proceedings in Virginia:

 Nonpayment/Underpayment of Rent